 Two ton quantities of bagged coal $3.00 to $5.00 per therm

-Cowboy charcoal from Walmart $ 5.53 per therm
+Cowboy charcoal from various sources $13.75 per therm,

 Price per therm only tells part of the story.
 None of the fossil fuels can be counted on to be either cheap or available far into the future because they are not renewable.
 Among those listed above, only wood pellets and charcoal are potentially renewable.
 We say potentially because depending on how the wood resource is managed, they may or not actually be renewed.
 However, if the resource is in fact properly managed, then they offer a sustainable alternative to fossil fuels.
 Not listed above is homemade charcoal because that process, while not cash intensive is labor intensive.
 The value of that labor is rather hard to quantify.